H.G. Wells was a twentieth century author principally of science fiction

 Local schools.
 Apprenticed to a draper.

-Chronology/Biography of H.G.
+Timeline/Biography of H.G.
 Wells:

 1883: Wells disliked being a draper and became a pupil-teacher at Midhurst Grammar School.
 He won a scholarship to the Normal School of Science, South Kensington, London, where his biology teacher was T. E. Huxley.
 As a consequence he became interested in evolution.
 He founded and edited the “Science Scholar Magazine.”

 1887: He left the school without graduating.
 He spent the next few years teaching and writing.

 1895: H.G.
 Wells finally established himself as a novelist with “The Time Machine”.

 1897: Wells was gaining a reputation as a science fiction writer in the United States and wrote for the magazine “Cosmopolitan”.